MD-CWI/particle_swarm/README.md

 1. The required accuracy: as with most Monte Carlo methods, an `N` times longer run gives a `sqrt(N)` times better accuracy.
 2. The relaxation time of electrons.
-In general, electrons relax slower the background field at lower energies.
+In general, electrons relax slower to the background field at lower energies.

 ## TODO